 There are four main sizes of ukulele.
 From small to large they are: soprano/standard, concert, tenor, and baritone.

 A soprano size ukulele is the old-school sound and look that most people expect.
-It’s almost always tuned with a high-g and has a tight, bright, “plucky” sound that’s great for traditional strumming.
+It has a tight, bright, “plucky” sound that’s great for traditional strumming.

-Concert size is a nice Goldilocks fit for size and sound since it sits in the middle of the GCEA-tuned ukuleles.
+Concert size is a nice Goldilocks fit for size and sound since it sits in the middle of the lineup.
 This is what I recommend to most beginners unless they are big boned, in which case a tenor might be more comfortable to play.

 The tenor size is a contemporary favorite.
-Its long scale at GCEA pitch makes it very articulate and clear sounding which is great for fingerpicking arrangements.
+Its long scale makes it very articulate and clear sounding which is great for fingerpicking arrangements.
 The tenor ukulele is a favorite among performing professionals.

-The baritone size is the most obviously different because it typically uses a lower tuning of DGBE.
+The baritone size is the most obviously different because it typically uses a lower, different tuning.
 Because of its large body, it has a deep, rich sound and large fret spacing.
 The tuning is also exactly the same as the bottom four strings of a guitar so it’s a common transition size for experimenting guitarists.

 Which size you choose depends mainly on the sound and feel you want from your uke.
 A smaller size has a brighter sound and tighter fret spacing.
 A larger size has a more full tone and more room for your fingers.

-If you’re not sure, I’ve yet to see a beginning student struggle because they started on a concert.
-It’s a great place to get your foot in the door.
+If you’re not sure, a concert size uke is a great place to get your foot in the door.

 Getting acquainted